-Our net losses totaled \$191.0 million, \$119.3 million and \$70.3 million for the years ended December 31, 2021, 2020, and 2019, respectively.
-As of December 31, 2021, we had an accumulated deficit of
+Our net losses totaled \$367.3 million, \$282.5 million and \$191.0 million for the years ended December 31, 2023, 2022, and 2021, respectively.
+As of December 31, 2023, we had an accumulated deficit of \$1,332.7 million.

-\$682.9 million.
 To date, we have not generated any revenue from product sales and have financed our operations primarily through sales of our equity interests, proceeds from our collaborations, grant funding and debt financing.
 We are still in the early stages of development of our product candidates, and we have not completed development of any product candidates.
 We expect to continue to incur significant expenses and increasing operating losses for at least the next several years.
 We anticipate that our expenses will increase substantially if and as we:

-- continue a Phase 1/2 clinical trial of our product candidate bavdegalutamide (ARV-110) and a Phase 1b clinical trial of bavdeglutamide in combination with abiraterone for the treatment of men with metastatic castration-resistant prostate cancer, or mCRPC, and initiate one or more additional Phase 1b cohort expansions of bavdegalutamide in combination with standard of care agents, in men with mCRPC; - continue a Phase 1/2 clinical trial of our product candidate ARV-471 and a Phase 1b clinical trial of ARV-471 in combination with palbociclib, and initiate an additional Phase 1b cohort expansion in combination with a standard of care agent, each in patients with locally advanced or metastatic ER positive / HER2 negative breast cancer and initiate a window of opportunity study in early breast cancer; - continue a Phase 1 clinical trial of our product candidate ARV-766 in men with mCRPC, and initiate a planned Phase 2 cohort expansion trial in 2022; - apply our PROTAC Discovery Engine to advance additional product candidates into preclinical and clinical development; - · expand the capabilities of our PROTAC Discovery Engine; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - expand, maintain and protect our intellectual property portfolio; - hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.
+- continue our ongoing and planned clinical trials for vepdegestrant (ARV-471) for the treatment of patients with locally advanced or metastatic ER+/HER2- breast cancer, ongoing and planned clinical trials for ARV-766 for the treatment of men with metastatic castration-resistant prostate cancer, or mCRPC, and ongoing clinical trails for bavdegalutamide, also for the treatment of men with mCRPC: - initiate Phase 1 clinical trials for ARV-393, our PROTAC protein degrader designed to target the BCL6 protein, and ARV-102, our PROTAC degrader designed to target the LRRK2 protein; - progress additional PROTAC protein degrader programs into IND- or CTA-enabling studies; - apply our PROTAC Discovery Engine to advance additional product candidates into preclinical and clinical development; - expand the capabilities of our PROTAC Discovery Engine; - seek marketing approvals for any product candidates that successfully complete clinical trials; - ultimately establish a sales, marketing and distribution infrastructure and scale up external manufacturing capabilities to commercialize any products for which we may obtain marketing approval; - · expand, maintain and protect our intellectual property portfolio; - · hire additional development, including clinical and regulatory, and scientific personnel; and - add operational, financial and management information systems and personnel to support our research, product development and future commercialization efforts and support our operations as a public company.

-Our expenses could increase beyond our expectations if we are required by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, or other regulatory authorities to perform trials in addition to those that we currently expect, or if there are any delays in establishing appropriate manufacturing arrangements for or in completing our clinical trials or the development of any of our product candidates.
+Our expenses could increase beyond our expectations if we are required by the U.S. Food and Drug Administration, or FDA, the European Medicines Agency, or EMA, or other regulatory authorities to perform trials in addition to those that we currently expect or anticipate, or if there are any delays in establishing appropriate manufacturing arrangements for or in completing our clinical trials or the development of any of our current or future product candidates.